plopcas/retrolog/content/posts/one-remote-all-remote.md

 During COVID-19 lockdown, I've confirmed with my team that all of these apply to a full remote setup as well.

 Also, as we start going back to "normality", some people will return to the office from day one, while others will stay home for a bit longer.
-As a result, hybrid team configurations, like the one this post was originally inteded to address, will be very common for a while.
+As a result, hybrid team configurations, like the one this post was originally intended to address, will be very common for a while.
 Now more than ever, these tips might be relevant to you too.

 <!--more-->